 About Our Community

-Incorporated on March 27, 1911, encompassing approximately 36 square miles with an estimated population of 176,013, Fort Lauderdale is the largest of Broward County's 31 municipalities and the eighth largest city in Florida.
+Incorporated on March 27, 1911, encompassing approximately 36 square miles with an estimated population of 176,747, Fort Lauderdale is the largest of Broward County's 31 municipalities and one of the ten largest cities in Florida.
 Embraced by the Atlantic Ocean, New River and a myriad of scenic inland waterways, Fort Lauderdale truly lives up to its designation as the "Venice of America."

 An advantageous economic climate is helping the City of Fort Lauderdale establish itself as a world-class international business center and one of the most desirable locations for new, expanding or relocating businesses.
 Once known strictly as a tourism-based economy, Fort Lauderdale now supports a diverse range of industries, including marine, manufacturing, finance, insurance, real estate, high technology, avionics/aerospace, film and television production.